pmartisa/Data_Analysis_JSchool/README.md

-Analysis of datasets from 311 complaints system and Data is Plural newsletter
+Analysis of (sub)datasets from 311 complaints and 'Data is Plural newsletter